 Congratulations!
-You just received a “LOA” or “letter of assurance” from one of the service academies.
+You just received an “LOA” or “letter of assurance” from one of the U.S. service academies.
 You should be pleased.

 But what does it ‘really’ mean?